openssl ts

 clock_precision_digits

 Specifies the maximum number of digits, which represent the fraction of seconds, that need to be included in the time field.
-The trailing zeroes must be removed from the time, so there might actually be fewer digits, or no fraction of seconds at all.
+The trailing zeros must be removed from the time, so there might actually be fewer digits, or no fraction of seconds at all.
 Supported only on UNIX platforms.
 The maximum value is 6, default is 0.
 (Optional)

 ordering